Paul Goldschmidt Player Props: Cardinals vs. Pirates

 Paul Goldschmidt At The Plate

-- Goldschmidt leads St. Louis with an OBP of .475, plus a team-best slugging percentage of .521.
+- Goldschmidt leads St. Louis with an OBP of .460 this season while batting .333 with 11 walks and eight runs scored.

-- Among the qualified hitters in MLB play, his batting average ranks 11th, his on-base percentage ranks sixth, and he is 49th in the league in slugging.
+- He ranks 22nd in batting average, 10th in on base percentage, and 63rd in slugging among the qualifying hitters in MLB play.

-- Goldschmidt will look to extend his six-game hitting streak.
-He's batting .350 in his last games.
+- Goldschmidt has reached base via a hit in 11 games this season (of 14 played), and had multiple hits in six of those games.

-- Goldschmidt has picked up a hit in 11 of 13 games this year, with multiple hits six times.
+- He has homered in one of 14 games, and in 1.6% of his plate appearances.

-- Goldschmidt has driven in a run in five games this year (38.5%), including two games with multiple runs batted in.
+- Goldschmidt has driven in a run in five games this season (35.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.